rlister/stax/README.md

 Stax is built as a set of ruby classes, with configuration based around sub-classing and monkey-patching.

-For now, Stax reads template files written using the [cfer](https://github.com/seanedwards/cfer) ruby wrapper.
-It should be straightforward to change to raw json/yaml, or a different wrapper by re-implementing the methods in `lib/stax/stack/crud.rb`.
+Stax can read template files written in `yaml`, `json` or the [cfer](https://github.com/seanedwards/cfer) ruby wrapper.
+It will choose which to use based on file extensions found.

 ## Concepts